 Highlighting Manufacturing Innovation, Collaboration, and Education

-This comprehensive report highlights the manufacturing technology and workforce development innovations underway at the manufacturing innovation institutes that are part of Manufacturing USA®.
-Institutes work with members from the manufacturing industry, academia, government entities and non-profits on pre-competitive development of critical technologies and the skills needed by the workforce to leverage them into manufacturing.
+Institutes work with members from the manufacturing industry, academia, government entities and non-profits on pre-competitive applied research and development of critical technologies and the skills needed by the manufacturing workforce.

-Manufacturing USA was created in 2014 to secure U.S. global leadership in advanced manufacturing through large scale public-private collaboration on technology, supply chain and workforce development.
-Three agencies sponsor the institutes - the U.S. Departments of Commerce, Energy and Defense - and six additional federal agency partners support the effort.
+Manufacturing USA was created to secure U.S. global leadership in advanced manufacturing through large-scale public-private collaboration on technology, supply chain and education and workforce development.
+The network comprises the U.S. Departments of Commerce, Energy and Defense, 16 manufacturing innovation institutes, and six additional federal agency partners, creating a whole-of-government, national effort to drive innovation in manufacturing.

-- worked with 1,920 member organizations, 61% are manufacturers and ~70% of those are small companies (less than 500 employees)
+- Worked with 2,300 member organizations, 63% are manufacturers and 72% of those are small companies (less than 500 employees)

-- conducted 561 major research and development projects
+- Conducted 708 major research and development projects

-- engaged 39,876 students, workers and teachers in advanced manufacturing workforce development and training
+- Engaged more than 90,000 students, workers and teachers in advanced manufacturing workforce development and training

 - Strengthening the nation’s manufacturing supply chains